Once per month 12pm-2pm @ Hulsizer Room *Please bring your own plates/utensils*

 Eventually, when a number of senior Ashdown officers and AHEC members helped establish Sidney-Pacific’s community in 2002, they decided to borrow the tradition and hold Sunday Brunches at Sidney-Pacific once a month as well.
 Given that the event had already became a fixture in graduate social life because of Ashdown’s historical role as MIT’s unofficial graduate student center, both Sidney-Pacific and Ashdown began to work in tandem to provide bimonthly Sunday Brunches for the entire graduate community.

 Today, Sunday Brunch is run by Ashdown’s committed and talented Brunch Committee.
 On the Saturday before brunch, brunch co-chairs shop a full SUV’s ingredients at Costco.
-Graduate students who also serve as Ashdown Officers, the Brunch Committee wakes up early on Sunday Brunch mornings and come to Hulsizer Kitchen around 8:30-8:45am to tirelessly prepare large amounts of breakfast food for over 200 people.
+Graduate students who also serve as Ashdown Officers, the Brunch Committee wakes up early on Sunday Brunch mornings and come to Hulsizer Kitchen around 8:00 am to tirelessly prepare large amounts of breakfast food for over 200 people.
 Typical brunch foods served are scrambled eggs, bacon, salmon (introduced by David Qiu in 2015), sausages, spanakopita, waffles, vegetable noodles (introduced by Henry Tran in 2018), berries, cut fruits, pastries, cakes, snacks, fruit juice and milk.
 In addition, each time we will have either a seasonal dish: squash for Halloween, mashed potatoes and stuffing for Thanksgiving, dumplings for Chinese New Year, Irish food for St. Patrick’s Day, etc., or just a special dish, past examples include Baguette with garlic butter, pasta soup, Chinese cabbage soup, salad, roasted eggplant, grilled asparagus.
-Brunch officers job also include dish washing and cleaning.
+Brunch officers’ job also includes dishwashing and cleaning.